rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 So, one can define global parameters, valid for all polls published on the website and then override them with specific values for each poll.
 If nothing is defined for a given parameter, apostrophePollPlugin will provide a default value.

-Global and poll-spicific parameters are defined in app.yml.
+Global and poll-specific parameters are defined in app.yml.
 For a complete example, you can look at the app.yml.template file provided with the plugin.
 All the parameters available for the plugin are stored in the `aPoll` field.